 - environmental issues

 The above list is not exhaustive and warranty protection required should always be tailored for the transaction at hand.

-What do you do if the seller has swept dirt under the carpet?
+What do you do if the seller has not disclosed important information?

 If a seller has failed to disclose an issue to you meaning that a warranty provided by the seller when the shares were purchased was untrue, you have a possible claim against the seller.
 The next step for you is to show that you have suffered a loss.
 This may seem obvious but without suffering a loss, there is no right to pursue a claim for damages.

 Damages for breach of warranty or inaccurate information from the seller?

 Working out how much you can ask the seller to pay you is not easy to calculate.
 The usual method of valuing a loss is calculated by taking the market value of the company you purchased had the warranty been true and deducting the actual market value of the company you purchased.
 The difference between the two is the value you ask the seller to pay you.
 Performing the calculation will be a matter of debate invariably.

 On the flip side, it is worth considering that a seller will likely argue that notwithstanding that he failed to let you know of the other company and its liabilities, you made a poor commercial decision and overpaid for the shares.
 To be successful at recovering any damages, you will need to demonstrate that there is a difference between the actual market value of the company you purchased and the value of the company you purchased had the warranty been true.